Create Your Ebook Online in 2025: How to Design, Make & Sell Professional Ebooks with Canva

 Yes, offering a satisfaction guarantee reduces purchase risk and typically increases conversions significantly.
 Research from Marketing Experiments shows that conversion rates can increase by up to 40% when offering a strong guarantee.
 Most platforms recommend a 30-day refund period, but ensure your policy is clear about what constitutes a valid refund request (e.g., showing evidence of completing coursework).

 Transforming your freelance expertise into digital products represents one of the most powerful ways to increase your income, expand your impact, and build a more sustainable business.
-By following the proven frameworks outlined in this guide, you can create valuable assets that serve your audience while generating revenue for years to come.
+Whether you choose to master how to create an ebook or dive into course creation, the frameworks outlined in this guide provide a clear path forward.

 The journey from freelancer to digital product creator isn’t always straightforward, but the potential rewards—both financial and professional—make it well worth the effort.
 Start small, focus on delivering genuine value, and build your digital product ecosystem one step at a time.